Lukeul1/Resolve-the-riddle/README.md

 To do:

-Have two lists of names, the first worldwide companies and the second UK brand names.

-Instead of writing riddles, just add the word the phrase "sentence, sentence, sentence" after each answer.
-Ensure each word is on a new line.

 Create riddles and display under the bold riddle.
+For now, just add the sentence sentence part under the riddle.

+Future developments will require manually going through the list and updating the brand names to be more recognisable.